-20.3 How to build and view the documentation
+19.3 How to build and view the documentation

 Whenever you make a pull request or push new commits to an existing pull request, readthedocs will automatically build the documentation.
 The link to the documentation will be shown in the list of checks below your pull request.
-Click 'Details' behind the check docs/readthedocs.org:esmvaltool to preview the documentation.
+Click 'Details' behind the check docs/readthedocs.org:esmvalcore to preview the documentation.
 If all checks were successful, you may need to click 'Show all checks' to see the individual checks.

-To build the documentation on your own computer, go to the directory where the repository was cloned and run python setup.py build_sphinx or python setup.py build_sphinx -Ea to build it from scratch.
+To build the documentation on your own computer, go to the directory where the repository was cloned and run sphinx-build doc doc/build or sphinx-build -Ea doc doc/build to build it from scratch.